meghamb/Twitter-Node/src/docs/aws setup.md

     }
   - sudo nginx -t
   - sudo systemctl restart nginx
-  - now without port you can access http:<site>
+  - now without port you can access http:"yourPublichostsite"
   - so you can remove inbound rule on port 3000 now.

 Enjoy!!!